Famous Sunderland landmark Fulwell Mill to be 'recapped' as restoration reaches final stages

 A key stage in restoring one of Sunderland's best-loved and most famous landmarks is timetabled for this week.

-Sunderland City Council has been working closely with English Heritage on a restoration project to repair the mill after devastating storm damage in 2012.
+Sunderland City Council has been working closely with Historic England on a restoration project to repair the mill after devastating storm damage in 2012.

 Craftsmen from specialist millwright Owlsworth IJP have now completed the building's "cap", which will house the workings and sails, and allow the mill to return to to working order.